nodejs/node-eps/xxx-package-module-property.md

 ## 4.3 Loading Modules without a package.json

-If writing a `.js` file without any `package.json` configuration, it remains possible to opt-in to ES modules by indicating this by either using the `.mjs` file extension or `"use module"` directive, which always take preference.
+If writing a `.js` file without any `package.json` configuration, it remains possible to opt-in to ES modules by indicating this by using the `.mjs` extension.

+When running NodeJS in a repl mode, a flag could possibly be considered to treat the passed source as an ES module.

 ## 4.4 Packages Consisting of both CommonJS and ES Modules